Clustering and chaotic motion of heavy inertial particles in an isolated non-axisymmetric vortex: Dynamics of heavy inertial particles in a strained elliptic vortex

-For a larger value of the strain rate ($s = 0.035$), the particle dynamics become intricate, as evident in corresponding figures \ref{fig009}(e-h).
-We notice that some particles are drawn towards an additional, larger-sized limit cycle, depicted in red in the inset of figure \ref{fig009}(h).
+For a relatively larger value of the strain rate $ s = 0.035 $ (which is still less than the critical value of 0.174, allowing for the rotation of the ellipse), the particle dynamics become intricate, as evident in the corresponding figures \ref{Fig011}(e-h).
+We notice that some particles are drawn towards an additional, larger-sized limit cycle, depicted in red in the inset of figure \ref{Fig011}(h).
 Contrary to a simple spiralling dispersion, the remaining particles become trapped in stationary attractors (for a co-rotating observer, which appears to be counter-rotating as in the snapshots).
-Further details regarding this attractor and particle dispersion can be found in Section \ref{sec4}.
-Additionally, the particle dynamics exhibit chaotic behaviour, consistent with the effect of external strain on fluid tracers \citep{polvani1990chaotic,kawakami1999chaotic}.
-In this context, a systematic analytical study is presented in the upcoming Sections \ref{sec3p1} and \ref{sec3p2} to illustrate that the interplay of inertia ($St$) and straining ($s$) leads to complex dynamics, as depicted in figure \ref{fig009}.
+Further details regarding this attractor and particle dispersion due to it can be found in Sections \ref{sec3p1p2} and \ref{sec4}, respectively.
+Additionally, the particle dynamics exhibit chaotic behaviour, consistent with the effect of external strain on fluid tracers \citep{polvani1990chaotic,ngan1996elliptical,kawakami1999chaotic}.
+In this context, a systematic analytical study is presented in the upcoming Sections \ref{sec3p1p1} and \ref{sec3p1p2} to illustrate that the interplay of inertia ($St$) and straining ($s$) leads to complex dynamics, as depicted in figure \ref{Fig011}.

-\subsection{Modification to the fixed points of the Kirchhoff vortex due to external straining}
+\subsubsection{Modification to the fixed points of the Kirchhoff vortex due to external straining}

 For the analytical treatment to be accessible, the governing equation (\ref{eqn3p2}) is written in component form using elliptic coordinates as

 Note that when $\dot{k} = \ddot{\theta} = 0$, these equations will reduce to the case of Kirchhoff vortex as in equations (\ref{eqn2p2}); however, which is not the case for any finite strain $s \neq 0$.
 The flow velocity fields can be obtained from the total stream function ($\psi = \psi_v'+\psi_e'+\frac{\dot{\theta}}{2}\, (x^2+y^2)$) as $u_\xi = \frac{h}{k}\, \frac{\partial \psi}{\partial \eta}$ and $u_\eta = -\frac{h}{k}\, \frac{\partial \psi}{\partial \xi}$.
 One must remember that the ellipse's evolution equations (\ref{eqn3p1}) must also be integrated along to obtain the particle trajectory.
 Since we know that the attractors of the system are not fixed points but limit cycles from the simulations, we may search for them using the approach by \citet{ijzermans2006accumulation} as a periodic modification to the fixed points of the unperturbed system.
 Let ($\overline{\xi},\overline{\eta}$) denote the fixed points for any inertial particle in Kirchhoff vortex, a time-dependent perturbation of the form $\xi = \overline{\xi}+s\, \xi'(t) + \textit{O}(s^2)$ and $\eta = \overline{\eta}+s\, \eta'(t) + \textit{O}(s^2)$ may denote the limit cycles for any small straining $s \ll 1$.